 Let’s take a quick look at the 2 types of evolution and how they interact.

-In the book, Liberman explains, in great detail, the concept of evolution, and how modern humans (Homo Sapiens) evolved from apes.
+In the book, Liberman explains the concept of evolution, and how modern humans (Homo Sapiens) evolved from apes.
 In a nutshell, there were probably 5 key transitions in our biological evolution:

 By understanding our biological evolution over millions of years, we can understand why our bodies are designed the way they are… Why the human brain is 5x as large as other mammals (while our guts are half the size), why our bodies require more fat, why we move slower but can run long distances, and can handle tools and weapons unlike any other animals.
-In our full book summary, we elaborate on the key details of the transitions and how our bodies were adapted to help us survive in those environments.
+Our full 14-page version of The Story of the Human Body summary elaborates on the key details of the transitions and how our bodies were adapted to help us survive in those environments.

 It took millions of years for the first H. Sapiens to evolve from apes.
 Yet, in less than 10 generations, we’ve transformed the way we live—to a lifestyle that’s totally different from what our bodies were evolved for.
 This results in “mismatches” which we’ll touch on below.
-Check out our full book summary where we explain the changes and implications in more detail, or get the book for the full works.
+You can get our detailed version of The Story of the Human Body summary, where we explain the changes and implications in more detail.

 Understanding Present and Future Challenges